nebblu/MLg/README.md

 ## ML tutorials - UniGe Cosmology Group

-This repo contains tutorials for the ML meeting of the cosmology group at the University of Geneva
+This repo contains tutorials for the ML meeting of the cosmology group at the University of Geneva.
+Please contact benjamin.bose@unige.ch for more information on how to join tutorial sessions or if you have general questions.

+## Key Contributors :

+Michele Mancarella, Joseph Kennedy, David Lous Daverio and Benjamin Bose.

 ### Basic setup for Apple/Mac computer with conda